DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 <h1 align="center">MIMII Dataset: Unsupervised Classification of Valve Sounds with CNN-Based Autoencoder</h1>

 This repository hosts an unsupervised classification pipeline for detecting anomalies in industrial valve sounds using the MIMII dataset (valves, 6 dB, 0 dB, –6 dB SNR).
 Our solution leverages an 8-microphone array for noise reduction and a convolutional neural network (CNN)-based autoencoder for anomaly detection, targeting industrial applications like predictive maintenance for HVAC systems (e.g., TRANE compressors).
 The pipeline includes proprietary AC-STFT feature extraction, multi-channel denoising, and frame alignment to ensure robust performance in noisy environments.
-This work is developed by [Bloo Audio], with ongoing results showcased on ([LinkedIn](https://www.linkedin.com/in/sdedieu/))
+This work is developed by [bloo audio], with ongoing results showcased on ([LinkedIn](https://www.linkedin.com/in/sdedieu/))

 ## Project Overview
 We aim to automatically detect valve failures (e.g., contamination, leakage) in the MIMII dataset using unsupervised learning, focusing on acoustic signals recorded with an 8-microphone TAMAGO-03 array (16 kHz, 16-bit).
 Unlike traditional approaches, we denoise multi-channel signals before classification, transforming the array into a "smart sensor" for industrial monitoring.
 The pipeline is divided into three parts: